End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: End-to-end training

 \section{End-to-end training}

-The goal of training the \ac{AE} is to maximize the probability that the output symbol $\rxsymbonehot$ of the communication system is equal to the input symbol $\txsymbonehot$.
+The goal of training the \ac{AE} is to maximize the probability that the output symbol $\rxsymbonehot$ of the communication system is equal to the input symbol $\txsymbonehot$~\cite{OShea2018,khan2019optical}.
 The training consists of iteratively varying a set of trainable parameters and evaluating the performance of the system in terms of cross-entropy loss \cite{goodfellow2016deep}.
-The details on the trainable parameters and the training process are given in the next two sections and the whole process is highlighted in \figurename{}~\ref{fig:setup_training}.
+The details on the trainable parameters and the training process are given in the next two sections and the whole process is highlighted in \figurename{}~\ref{fig:setup_training}. \ul{Note that, due to the data processing inequality, the joint optimization of transmitter and receiver through an} \ac{AE} \ul{approach, will theoretically yield equal or better performance compared to independent optimization of transmitter and receiver.
+The disadvantage of an independent optimization of the different blocks of a communication system is already introduced in }~\cite{Karanov2018}.